salernolabs/rescuegroups/doc/request/InventoryFiles/readme.md

 #### ::setInventoryfileBinary

-Sets inventoryfileBinary field with a value of type binary.
+Sets inventoryfileBinary field with a value of type string.

-    $query->setInventoryfileBinary(binary);
+    $query->setInventoryfileBinary(string);

 #### ::setInventoryfileOldFileName